aristotelis-metsinis/covid-19-lockdown-movement-permit/README.md

 This is an "Android" application that builds and sends such an "SMS" from the mobile phone to short-code "13033".
 "MIT App Inventor" platform used for the development of this application.
 "App Inventor" is a free, cloud-based service that allows you to make your own mobile apps using a blocks-based programming language.
 You access "App Inventor" using a web browser (Chrome, Firefox, Safari).

-The "Android application PacKage", i.e the application file ready for installation in an Android device is : ***"quarantine.apk"***
+The "Android application PacKage", i.e the application file ready for installation in an "Android" device is : ***"quarantine.apk"***

-***"quarantine"*** folder contains the decompressed "apk" files and directories
+***"quarantine"*** folder contains the decompressed "apk" files and directories.

 ### Usage
-The "SMS" to "13033" is formatted as follows :
+The "SMS" to short-code "13033" is formatted as follows :

 ```
 X [blank] full name and home address